Grandma-Betty/geoip2-haproxy/README.md

 ### Cron

-GeoLite2 Country database is [updated weekly, every Tuesday](https://dev.maxmind.com/geoip/geoip2/geolite2/).
+GeoLite2 Country database is [updated twice weekly, every Tuesday and Friday](https://dev.maxmind.com/geoip/geoip2/geolite2/).

 Add the following cronjob if you wish to stay up to date (replace `/path/to/script` with your script path).
 It pulls latest updates every Wednesday at 06:00 AM.